RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), "Title of paper," in abbrev. *Title of Proceedings*, Place of Publication, Year (only if not already stated in title), pp. first and last pages of paper, doi:. (if available)

-> {.ieee-refs}[5] &nbsp; B. Lin, X. Tang, and X. Huang, "Research on fiber optic gyroscope adaptive filtering algorithm based on FPGA," in *Proc.
+> {.ieee-refs}[5] &nbsp;&nbsp; B. Lin, X. Tang, and X. Huang, "Research on fiber optic gyroscope adaptive filtering algorithm based on FPGA," in *Proc.
 2015 Int.
 Conf.
 Computational Intelligence and Communication Networks (CICN)*, Los Alamitos, CA, USA, pp. 1354-1357, doi:10.1109/62.811091. {/.ieee-refs}

 ###### end-subtype-content